 Decree 110 has once again highlighted the disconnect between the government and the needs of the people.

-In a context of growing despair, many Cubans are asking how much more they can endure.
-As a reader of CiberCuba wrote: "We live as victims, but we are the ones to blame for allowing this to happen.
+In a context of growing desperation, many Cubans are wondering how much more they can bear.
+As a reader of CiberCuba wrote: "We live as if we are victims, but we are the ones responsible for allowing this.
 Until we decide to change, nothing will change."

-While the government insists that these measures are temporary and necessary, public perception is that each new decision exacerbates the crisis rather than resolving it.
-Voices calling for real and sustainable change are growing louder day by day, although responses still seem distant.
+While the government insists that these measures are temporary and necessary, public perception is that each new decision exacerbates the crisis rather than resolves it.
+The calls for real and sustainable change grow louder every day, although the responses still seem distant.

-In a country where the energy future appears increasingly uncertain, the approval of this decree not only extinguishes the light in homes but also dims the hopes of millions of Cubans longing for a better life.
+In a country where the energy future appears increasingly uncertain, the approval of this decree not only dims the lights in homes but also extinguishes the hopes of millions of Cubans who yearn for a better life.

 Filed under: